realityexpander/How_to_program_from_ground_up/README.md

      - [Click for source code to copy and paste into the BASIC playground](/assets/proceduralProgrammerMadeLoops.bas)

    - ### Loops instead of GOTOs
-     - The FOR "loop" statement was introduced to replace the "GOTO" statement, as an attempt to make procedural code more "structured."
+     - BIG IDEA - The FOR "loop" statement was introduced to replace the "GOTO" statement, as an attempt to make procedural code more "structured."
      - The "loop" statement was used to repeat a block of code a certain number of times, or until a certain condition was met.